ECB extends dividend ban, capital relief for euro zone banks

 In a "vulnerability analysis", the ECB found that in its central economic scenario, which assumes containment measures until mid-2021, banks would see their aggregate Core Equity Tier 1 capital ratio depleted by approximately 1.9 percentage points to 12.6% by the end of 2022.

+This was "well above" the threshold at which banks would be forced to skip paying coupons on their Additional Tier 1 bonds, said Marc Stacey, a portfolio manager at BlueBay Asset Management, adding the ECB's report was "upbeat" for those creditors.

-The severe scenario, which foresees a strong resurgence of infections, would wipe 5.7 percentage points off their capital to 8.8% over the same period.
+The ECB's severe scenario, which foresees a strong resurgence of coronavirus infections, would wipe 5.7 percentage points off their capital to 8.8% over the same period.

 "There is clearly no room for complacency, but we can take some comfort," Enria said.
 "This being said, the outcome of the exercise also indicates that authorities must be ready to take additional action if the economic situation further deteriorates."